nitkannen/multimodal-cultural-fairness/README.md

 * Auditing and Mitigating Cultural Bias in LLMs
 * Cultural Concept Adaptation on Multimodal Reasoning
 * Social Biases through the Text-to-Image Generation Lens
+* Variation of Gender Biases in Visual Recognition Models Before and After Finetuning
+* AI's Regimes of Representation: A Community-centered Study of Text-to-Image Models in South Asia

 ## Survey Paper
 * On the Cultural Gap in Text-to-Image Generation: https://arxiv.org/pdf/2307.02971.pdf

 ## Fairness

 * Social Bias Probing: Fairness Benchmarking for Language Models
+* FACET - New benchmark by Meta to evaluate fairness of vision models

 ##  T2I models
 * Stable Diffusion